ryanatkn/gro/README.md

 ## usage

-Gro is a task runner that discovers and runs TypeScript modules with the `.task.` subextension.
+Gro has a task runner that discovers and runs TypeScript modules with the `.task.` subextension.
 Running `gro` with no args prints the tasks it finds in the current directory along with its default tasks: